Seres67/nexus_keyboard_overlay/README.md

 [[JP] Community Discord](https://gw2jp.net/discord)

 ## Features

+Youtube video by Delta showcasing the addon [here](https://youtu.be/LspSSRQHLpE)

 - Handles normal keys, NUMPAD and mouse keys. ⚠️ shifted keys are not handled (though shift can be added as a seperate key) ⚠️
 - Add and place keys where you want!
 - Your layout is saved and loaded on launch